West Virginia Alcohol and Drug Use Statistics

 Acamprosate does not alleviate withdrawal symptoms and it is not a cure for alcoholism.
 Therefore, it’s only prescribed for individuals in treatment programs.

-Should I Travel to West Virginia for Alcohol and Drug Treatment?
+Should You Travel to West Virginia for Rehab?

-There are plenty of reasons why you may want to travel to attend one of the West Virginia drug and alcohol rehabs.
-Maybe that’s where your family and friends are, and being closer to them will help with your recovery.
-Or maybe you need to leave the environment that made you develop a substance use disorder in the first place.
+There are plenty of reasons why you may want to travel to attend one of West Virginia’s drug and alcohol rehabs.
+Maybe that’s where your family and friends live and being closer to them will help with your recovery.
+Or maybe you need to leave the current environment that made you develop a substance use disorder in the first place.

 Regional Considerations in West Virginia